Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - New\ \[6, -5, CW\] Fix position of 1BD2E7 to correct z-fighting with it's neighbor, lower 001F904D down to make the trash pile less floaty,
 - New\ \[7, -6, CW\] Rounded 001B9ECC and 001B9ECA to hopefully fix a previs hole.
 - New\ \[6, -6, CW\] 0017F081 might need base model swapped to the no grate version to fix a lighting calculation issue.
 To be determined, as need to look ingame for this.
-- Pending\ \[Waterfront12\] Elevator group might need adjustment due to the mesh being one sided.
-TBD
 - New\ \[6, -6, CW\] Tune positions of 001FF0A2, 001BD310, 001BD311, 00205630, 00205632, 00205631, and 001FF0A3 to fix rust stains bleeding into thin air.
 - New\ \[7, -6, CW\] Swap base defines of 001BD30E and 001BD30F, Also lower 00210627 to the ground.
--

 69